2020 State of the Nation Address (Philippines): Preparations

 Due to the COVID-19 pandemic in the Philippines, there was uncertainty on whether President Rodrigo Duterte would be physically present in the Session Hall of the Batasang Pambansa Complex to deliver his annual State of the Nation Address.
 Among the options considered as mentioned by Presidential spokesperson Harry Roque was Duterte delivering his speech via video conference from Malacañang.

 On July 20, 2020, Roque confirmed that Duterte "will be physically present in Batasan".
 The House of Representatives has also issued an advisory allowing only the government-owned Radio TV Malacañang (RTVM) to set up broadcast equipment for the said event and will be fed for use by other media entities.
 The event will also be live streamed through the YouTube and Facebook channels of RTVM.

-The Metro Manila Development Authority is expected to deploy about 1,000 traffic management personnel to help manage the traffic within the venue of the said event.
+The Metropolitan Manila Development Authority is expected to deploy about 1,000 traffic management personnel to help manage the traffic within the venue of the said event.
 Film director Joyce Bernal, who was commissioned to be involved in the coverage of the speech, has promised a simpler "very Filipino" SONA but with a "different flavor".

 Seating and guests

 Attendees of the event at Batasang Pambansa were mandated to be swab tested for COVID-19 which included Speaker Alan Peter Cayetano, his wife Lani Cayetano, Deputy Speakers Raneo Abu and Dan Fernandez, and Minority Floor Leader Bienvenido Abante Jr. Only a maximum of 50 people were allowed to be physically present in the venue, said Presidential Communications Secretary Martin Andanar.
 In the event that many of the guests would test positive from COVID-19, Andanar said that the event will be moved to the Rizal Hall of Malacañang.

 Deputy Speaker and Surigao del Sur Representative Johnny Pimentel, who was among the expected attendees, test positive and so was six personnel from Malacañang who were part of the technical team of the event.

-Senator Juan Miguel Zubiri opted not to attend the event.
+Senator Migz Zubiri opted not to attend the event.